 Those statistics suggest that many LGBT Americans are not properly prepared for their financial future.

 How can you become financially ready for the future?
 Do these 5 things

 1. Save more now.

-Financial services provider TIAA suggests setting aside 10 percent to 15 percent of your income for retirement.
+Financial services provider TIAA suggests setting aside 10% to 15% of your income for retirement.
 If you’re behind on saving for retirement, then you’ll probably want to bump up that percentage.

 2. Participate in your company’s 401(k)

 One of the best ways to accumulate retirement savings is through an employer-sponsored 401(k).
-TIAA notes that if you stash 5 percent of your income in a 401(k) and your employer provides a 5 percent match, then you’ve already achieved a retirement savings rate of 10 percent.
+TIAA notes that if you stash 5% of your income in a 401(k) and your employer provides a 5% match, then you’ve already achieved a retirement savings rate of 10%.

 3. Stash money in an IRA.